NVIDIA/grcuda/NOTES.md

  4. How do we identify if a **parameter is read-only**?
 If two kernels use the same parameter but only read from it, they can execute in parallel
      * This is not trivial: LLVM can understand, for example, if a scalar value is read-only, but doing that with an array is not always possible
      * Users might have to specify which parameters are read-only in the kernel signature, which is still better than using explicit handles
+     * For now, we let programmers manually specify read-only array arguments using the `const` keyword, as done in `CUDA`
  5. How do we handle scalar values?
 We could also have dependencies due to scalar values (e.g. a computation is started only if the error in the next iteration is above a threashold)
      * Currently, only reads from `DeviceArray` (and similar) return scalar values, and they must be done synchronously, as the result is immediately exposed to the guest language.
      * Array reads (and writes) are done synchronously by the host, and we guarantee that no kernel that uses the affected array is running
      * Kernels do not return scalar values, and scalar outputs are stored in a size-1 array (which we can treat as any other array)
-     * Moreover, **a user can extract a scalar from a size-1 array, and use it as input to another kernel.
-This creates a dependency that cannot be found automatically!**
-     * The only way around that is to have the option to manually specify dependencies
+     * Then the programmer can pass the size-1 array to another computation (handled like any array), or extract the value with an array read that triggers synchronization
-     * Library functions can return scalars!
+     * Scalar values are only problematic when considering library functions that return them
      * One idea could be to *box* scalar values with Truffle nodes and store the actual value using a `Future`.
      If the user reads or writes the value, we wait for the GPU computation to end.
 Then the scalar value can be unboxed to avoid further overheads.
      * But running library functions on streams is problematic (see problem 6), so this solution might not be required
  6. Library functions: library functions are more complex to handle as they could also have code running on the host side.
     * They also do not expose streams, so it could be difficult to pipeline them